Skip to main content

 • SUPPORT FOR YOUR ACADEMIC ACHIEVEMENT

-The student has a regular teacher, the Director of Studies.
-They benefit from regular and individualised follow-up, supported by courses on the methodology of university work adapted to their discipline.
+Students have a regular teacher, the Director of Studies.
+They benefit from regular and individualised supervision, supported by courses on the methodology of university work adapted to their discipline.

-For students entering the course after authorisation from the P&E Commission, a refresher course may be offered (in certain cases, substitution of a French language UE for a Foreign Modern Language for example).
+For students entering the course after authorisation from the Pédagogical Commission, a refresher course may be offered (in certain cases, substitution of a French language UE for a Foreign Modern Language UE, for example).

-The training is provided with the support of the administrative and pedagogical staff of the UFR ALLSH and the services of AMU.
-The schooling service is in charge of registration, student follow-up, examinations and diplomas, with a specific supervision for continuing education and international mobility.
-The pedagogical support office is involved in the preparation of timetables and local administration (1 pedagogical support staff, 80%).
+Training is provided with the support of the administrative and teaching staff of the UFR ALLSH and AMU departments.
+The Registrar's Office is responsible for enrolment, student follow-up, examinations and diplomas, with specific support for continuing education and international mobility (DRI).
+The teaching support office is responsible for timetabling and local administration (1 teaching support staff, 80% of whom work on the Bachelor's degree)

 • SUPPORT FOR YOUR ACADEMIC CHOICES